Pezz89/PySoundConcat/sources/installation.txt

     ./run_tests

-There is a small chance that the installation may fail when installing depndancies such as scipy or numpy.
+There is a small chance that the installation may fail when installing dependencies such as scipy or numpy.
 In these cases the packages must be installed manually.
 When this has been done, simply re-run the install.sh script.

 Jupyter Notebook Examples
 ---------------------------------------

-the Jupyter notebook application is required in order to run the interactive examples.
+The Jupyter notebook application is required in order to run the interactive examples.
 It is recommended that this is installed as part of the iPython library using: